Compare The Best Cordless Hammer Drills

 Question: What are the operating modes?

-Answer: There are 3 operating modes: rotation only, hammer only and rotary hammer.
+Answer: There are 3 operating modes: rotation only, hammer only and rotary.

 This tool delivers the perfect combination of comfort, power, drilling speed and impact energy.
 For superior performance, it features impressive vibration control.
 It also has outstanding power-to-weight ratio for rapid drilling and chiseling.

 In addition, there are three modes of operation in which the Bosch RH328VC-36K can be used.
-They are hammer only, rotary hammer and rotation only.
-There is also an essential clutch that makes this rotary hammer more adaptable.
+They are hammer and rotation only.
+There is also an essential clutch that makes this tool more adaptable.
 It comes with a carrying case and an auxiliary handle.

 4. Milwaukee 2605-22 M18 18-Volt Cordless Lithium-Ion 7/8-inch SDS Plus Rotary Hammer Kit